Broadcast Excellence Rush Limbaugh, the EIB Southern Command.

 All right, let me tell you what this news media narrative is all about, ladies and gentlemen.

-I had for you three sound bites.
+I had for you three soundbites.

-Ronald Bronstein, Michael Steele, John Heileman.
+Ronald Brownstein, Michael Steele, John Heileman.

-Now, admittedly, Sarah Palin has been out there, and she has been saying rage against the machine.
+Now, admittedly, Sarah Palin has been out there and she has been saying rage against the machine.

 Vote Newt.